ICPEI Holdings Inc. – Reports Third Quarter 2022 Results

 Forward-looking Information

-TORONTO, August 4, 2016 – Echelon Financial Holdings Inc. (“EFH” or “the Company”) (TSX: EFH), which operates in the property and casualty insurance industry in Canada and Europe, today reported net income attributable to shareholders on continued operations of $1.8 million, or $0.15 per diluted share, for the three months ended June 30, 2016.
+TORONTO, February 16, 2017 – Echelon Financial Holdings Inc. (“EFH” or “the Company”) (TSX: EFH), which operates in the property and casualty insurance industry in Canada, today reported net income attributable to shareholders on continued operations of $2.6 million, or $0.22 per diluted share, for the three months ended December 31, 2016.

 All operating results below refer to continued operations.

-• Net operating income on continued operations of $0.24 per share compared to an income of $0.21 per share in the second quarter of 2015.
+• Net operating income on continued operations of $0.40 per share compared to an income of $0.39 per share in the fourth quarter of 2015.

-• A 9% increase in net written premiums on continued operations over the same period in 2015 to $63.5 million, primarily driven by increased personal lines premiums.
+• A 15% increase in direct written premiums over the same period in 2015 to $49.4 million, primarily driven by additional new commercial lines products across Canada.

-• Total pre-tax gain on invested assets of $5.1 million in the quarter compared to a pre-tax loss of $1.1 million in the second quarter of 2015, primarily due to improved performance of the Canadian preferred share portfolio.
+• Total pre-tax loss on invested assets of $0.6 million in the quarter compared to a pre-tax gain of $6.2 million in the fourth quarter of 2015, largely due to higher government bond yields and lower gains on Preferred Shares compared to prior year quarter.

 Financial Summary on Continued Operations